 So don’t be baffled when you hear that Myanmar is 6.5 hours ahead of GMT (Greenwich Mean Time) and that the country does not also observe daylight savings time.
 No clocks changes here.

-This is in no way a derogatory sound aimed at you, but the Burmese way of calling attention.
-It’s actually rather fascinating and you realise, when trying to practice yourself (yes, I did), that you can’t quite do it as loudly and precisely as them.
+The kissing noise in Myanmar is in no way a derogatory sound aimed at you, but the Burmese way of calling attention.
+It’s fascinating, and you realise, when trying to practice yourself (yes, I did), that you can’t quite do it as loudly and precisely as them.

 Dodge the Red Spit